 A dedicated group of women formed the first Altar Society of St. Ignatius.
 They were responsible for cleaning the building, care of the altar linens and storing of the sacred vessels used at Mass.
 They organized church dinners and socials and offered meals in their homes to the pastor after his long trip from Seattle University (east of downtown) out to visit the St. Ignatius chapel in north Seattle each week.
-A young man, Henry J. Boudreau, was given the responsibility of arriving early on Sunday mornings to build the fire.
+A young man, Henry J. Boudreau, was given the responsibility of arriving early on Sunday mornings to open and get ready for Mass.
 He would come carrying his ax to chop wood and start a fire in the pot-bellied stove which warmed the log cabin.

 Shortly after the sale of the St. Ignatius/log cabin church property at NE 81st Street, Father Hugh Gallagher was appointed as the parish’s first resident pastor.
 Father Gallagher’s first task was to find a new site and build a church building.
 The parish purchased property just a few blocks away, on 35th Ave NE at NE 89th Street, and within a very short time a small new brick church, designed by architect Paul Thiry, was ready for use.